Project Management Classes Virginia

 Project Managers Institute (PMI) is an organization just for Project Managers.
 Virginia has a chapter of PMI, offering everything from professional development to mentorship and opportunities for networking.
 It can be invaluable for those just starting their project management careers, and it remains relevant for current professionals to utilize their services.

 The business environment in Virginia is strong, too.
 CNBC ranked Virginia as the “Top State for Business, ” a distinguished designation.
 Some of the aspects of why Virginia was chosen for the honor include having a world-class workforce, a high-performing education system, and business-friendly regulations.
-Some of the strongest businesses in Virginia are in IT, business finance, construction, or healthcare—all top employers in the state.
+Some of the strongest businesses in Virginia are in IT, business finance, construction, or healthcare, all top employers in the state.

 For average salaries in Virginia in fields where having a certification in project management is important, Project Managers can earn about $75,000, and a Software Project Manager can earn approximately $75,000.
-This depends heavily on the location, however -- for instance, those living in Richmond report salaries closer to $93,000 whereas those in Fairfax could earn well over $100,000.
+This depends heavily on the location, however, for instance, those living in Richmond report salaries closer to $93,000 whereas those in Fairfax could earn well over $100,000.

-Virtual Project Management Classes
+Project Management Classes in Virginia

 Those who enjoy the convenience of taking their classes from any location they choose can also opt to attend virtual project management classes through Noble Desktop, the creator of this tool.
 These classes are live and job-skills focused, and since they are held in real time, students have the opportunity to have their questions answered during class.
 They can even share their computer screen with the instructor if they’d like to get help with an assignment.